Skoda Enyaq Review & Prices

 You’d think Skoda would have made more effort to use the space at the front of the car where you’d find the engine in a petrol or diesel.
 But no, the Enyaq doesn’t have the ‘frunk’ (front trunk) that you find in other electric cars such as the Tesla Model Y.

-That’s just about our only complaint though.
-The boot at the back is so big you probably won’t worry that there’s no luggage space at the front, with a capacity of 585 litres.
-That’s enough space for holiday luggage for a family of four.
-But that's still a way off the boot of the Tesla Model Y, which has 971 litres between the front and rear load spaces.
+That’s just about the only complaint, though.
+The boot in the rear is so big you probably won’t worry that there’s no luggage space at the front, with a capacity of 585 litres.
+That’s enough space for holiday luggage for a family of four – though that's still a way off the boot of the Tesla Model Y, which has 971 litres between the front and rear load spaces.

 With the rear seats folded there’s a slight step to the floor, but you can adjust the height of the boot floor so there’s no abrupt change of height so long as you specify the optional Transport Package.
 This also includes levers either side of the tailgate to fold the back seats down without having to walk around to the back doors.